ForEvolve/forevolve.github.io/_posts/en/2017-09-07-design-patterns-web-api-service-and-repository-part-8.md

 #### Create Azure Storage
 Once you have an Azure account, create a new Storage Account resource.

-Managing your Azure resources is out of the scope of this article so I will leave you on your own for a little while.
+Managing your Azure resources is out of the scope of this article, so I will leave you on your own for a little while.

 If you are clueless, feel free to start here: [Create a storage account](https://docs.microsoft.com/en-us/azure/storage/storage-create-storage-account#create-a-storage-account)